Ship Tour of New Jerusalem

 It contains quarters for all visiting dignitaries as well as quarters for any evacuees that might be taken aboard.

-The kitchen is manned by 'chefs' that have studied all over the cosmos and can make anything one asks of them.
+The kitchen is manned by 'chefs' that have studied all over the cosmos and can make virtually any food asked for, as ET diets vary widely.

 Decks 5 and 6 are crew quarters.
-They're designed exactly like VIP quarters are and come in single or family-sized units.
-All of the ship's walls and ceilings employ holographic technology so one can change the "scenery" of their surroundings any time they wish.
+They're designed exactly like VIP quarters are and come in single, 2 person or family-sized units.

 Deck 7 is the Community Deck and is the busiest deck on the ship.